Get Connected through Groups!

 Have you wanted to read the New Testament through a theologically progressive lens?
 This group is using Marcus Borg’s Evolution of the Word: The New Testament in the Order the Books Were Written.
 The discussions take place within the context of the 1st century, Roman-controlled world.
 Thoughtful conversations from a variety of backgrounds enrich these gatherings.

 Spirit of Peace is a congregation of life-long learners.
 The monthly book studies are times to have a shared learning experience and immerse ourselves in new and challenging ideas.
-Titles have included, Winter Counts by David Heska and Wanbli Weiden, The Warmth of Other Suns by Isabel Wilderson, and What Happened to You? by Bruce Perry.
+Titles have included A Life on Our Planet by David Attenborough, The Seed Keeper by Dianne Wilson, and Still Life by Louise Penny.

 Meets Wednesdays at 6 p.m.